Skip to main content

 4. Apply any initial condition y(x0)=y0y(x_0) = y_0 to determine CC.

-If g(y0)=0g(y_0) = 0, then y=y0y = y_0 is a constant solution (a fixed point of the equation).
-This must be checked separately because the separation step would have divided by zero.
+If g(y0)=0g(y_0) = 0 for some value y0y_0, then y=y0y = y_0 is a constant solution (an equilibrium of the equation).
+This must be checked separately, because the separation step divides by g(y)g(y) and so silently throws it away.

 When separation is possible